 James Levine, Alfred Brendel And The Philadelphia Orchestra Play Music Of Beethoven And Schubert – 1980 – Past Daily Mid-Week Concert

-Historic concerts back in the U.S. this week – The Philadelphia Orchestra, guest conducted by James Levine and featuring Alfred Brendel as Piano soloist in a concert featuring two works: Beethoven: Piano Concerto Number 5 (Emperor) and Schubert’s Great C Minor Symphony – all recorded for posterity on November 8, 1980.
+Historic concerts back in the U.S. this week – The Philadelphia Orchestra, guest conducted by James Levine and featuring Alfred Brendel as Piano soloist in a concert featuring two works: Beethoven: Piano Concerto Number 5 (Emperor) and Schubert’s Great C Major Symphony – all recorded for posterity on November 8, 1980.